New to Forest Hill?

 If you park in the lot, use the doors under the covered entrance closest to Lee Rd.

-Greeters just inside can show you to our welcoming Fellowship Hall for donuts and fair-trade coffee, to the Christian Education wing for your kids, or directly to our Sanctuary.
+Greeters just inside can show you to Fellowship Hall for a cup of coffee, to the Christian Education wing for your kids, or directly to our Sanctuary.

 Make a left and the sanctuary will be immediately to your right.